Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

 \subsection{Footprint Selection Strategies}

 As we explained in \secref{sec:intro}, there is a wide design space for package algorithms; in particular, many potential strategies for finding a magic wand's footprint exist and none is clearly optimal.
-Recall that a footprint is a state, and thus \as{consists of permissions to certain heap locations as well as storing their corresponding values; for simplicity we identify a footprint by the permissions it contains.} \asout{a footprint corresponds to permissions to a set of heap locations \emph{and} the values contained in those heap locations.
-For the sake of presentation, we often characterise a footprint only by the permissions it contains.}
+Recall that a footprint is a state, and thus consists of permissions to certain heap locations as well as storing their corresponding values; for simplicity we identify a footprint by the permissions it contains.

-\thibault{For example,} consider the following magic wand (using fractional permissions) \\ $\code{acc(x.b, 1/2)}\; \wand\; \code{acc(x.b, 1/2)} * (\code{x.b} \Rightarrow \code{acc(x.f)})$.
+For example, consider the following magic wand (using fractional permissions) \\ $\code{acc(x.b, 1/2)}\; \wand\; \code{acc(x.b, 1/2)} * (\code{x.b} \Rightarrow \code{acc(x.f)})$.
 Suppose this magic wand is to be packaged in a state where full permissions to both \code{x.b} and \code{x.f} are held, and the value of \code{x.b} is currently false.
-Two valid potential footprints \asout{to choose for this magic wand }are: \begin{enumerate} \item Full permission to \code{x.f}.
+Two valid potential footprints are: \begin{enumerate} \item Full permission to \code{x.f}.
 This is sufficient to guarantee the right-hand side will hold regardless of the value that \code{x.b} has by the time the wand is applied. \item Half permission to \code{x.b}.
-By including this permission\asout{ in the footprint}, the fact that \code{x.b} is \peter{currently} false is also \peter{included}, and thus permission to \code{x.f} is not needed. \end{enumerate} There is no clear reason to prefer one choice over the other: different package algorithms (or manual choices) might \as{choose either}\asout{reasonably make either choice}.
-Our package logic allows \asout{the flexibility of }either choice along with any of many less optimal choices, such as taking both permissions\asout{ as a footprint}.
+By including this permission, the fact that \code{x.b} is currently false is also included, and thus permission to \code{x.f} is not needed. \end{enumerate} There is no clear reason to prefer one choice over the other: different package algorithms (or manual choices) might choose either.
+Our package logic allows either choice along with any of many less optimal choices, such as taking both permissions.
 On the other hand, as motivated earlier in \secref{subsec:motivation}, our package logic must (and does) enforce that a single valid footprint is chosen for a wand that works for each and every potential state satisfying its left-hand side.